envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What are the javascript collections?
 A: Array, Set, Map

+#### C4

+Q: What is a variable?
+A: It is a space in memory that is used to store data and to access this space a name is used, as if it were the key to a door.

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto